Skerwe/secrets-factory-password-generator/README.md

 java -cp target/secrets-factory-1.2-RELEASE-shaded.jar za.web.skerwe.factory.SecretsFactory -l 4 -u 3 -d 3 -s 2
 ```

+Under the `target/` folder the *secrets-factory.jar* is the application without dependencies, the *secrets-factory-1.2-RELEASE-shaded.jar* is bundled with the dependencies.

 ## Running the Tests

 The tests use [Junit][junit5] and the [Hamcrest][hamcrest] assertion library